 When it comes to wedding dresses, what's old is new again.

 Thanks to The Great Gatsby, boho brides like Kate Moss, and the massively popular rustic wedding trend, modern brides are clamoring for gowns with a vintage style.
 And why not: vintage and vintage-inspired gowns feature beautiful lace, detailed beading, and timeless, flattering sheath and A-line silhouettes.
-A vintage wedding dress complements outdoor venues in particular, but can also bring out the natural beauty of an earthy lodge, barn, or home.
+A vintage wedding dress or vintage-inspired wedding dress complements outdoor venues in particular, but can also bring out the natural beauty of an earthy lodge, barn, or home.

 Brides searching for a gown that projects a vintage feel have a few different options of how to create their look.
 We spoke to Kleinfeld Bridal Fashion Director Terry Hall about the myriad of ways brides can achieve a vintage, boho-chic style.

 Although Hall told us he's seeing fewer and fewer brides actually wanting to wear an older dress, it is possible for brides to wear an actual vintage gown, whether it's their mom's, grandmother's, or found in a store.
 Hall stressed that this is not the time to start shopping online – because vintage gowns are so delicate, they must fit your body well, so it's imperitave that you touch and try on the gown in person.
 "If you do find something, you have two things to worry about: If it’s going to fit and also, is it going to hold up?"
 Hall cautions.
 Keep these factors in mind when considering a vintage gown:

 1. Vintage gowns should not be cleaned.
 So make sure it is free of smells and stains before you buy.
 "When you're dealing with something vintage, the fabric is going to be a lot more sensitive, and cleaning it is not recommended because this is not one of those times you want to experiment or take a chance," Hall says.